-With the Apprenticeship Levy 2017 changes just around the corner, we understand that as an employer the changes can seem confusing.
+With the Apprenticeship Levy changes in full effect, we understand that as an employer the changes can seem confusing.
 Therefore we have created the following guide to provide you with the ultimate guide with what the Apprenticeship Levy changes mean for you.

 What is the Apprenticeship Levy?